simonmichael/hledger/site/faq.md

   taking it from the clock-out entry

-- hledger's [include directive](manual.html#including-other-files) does not support shell glob patterns (eg `include *.journal` ), which Ledger does.
+- hledger's [include directive](manual.html#including-other-files) does not support shell glob patterns (eg `include *.journal` ), which Ledger's does.

 - when checking [balance assertions](manual.html#balance-assertions)
   hledger sorts the account's postings first by date and then (for postings with the same date) by parse order.
 Ledger goes strictly by parse order.

-- Ledger allows amounts to have a
-  [fixed lot price](manual.html#fixed-lot-prices) and a regular price in any order (and uses whichever appears first). hledger requires the fixed lot price to come last (and ignores it).
+- Ledger allows amounts to have a fixed lot price (the {} syntax ?) and a regular price in any order (and uses whichever appears first). hledger requires the fixed lot price to come last (and ignores it).

-### Implementation differences ?

-Ledger is written in C++, whereas hledger is written in [Haskell](http://haskell.org).
-Haskell is a highly regarded up-and-coming programming language that enables a coding style known as pure functional programming, offering the promise of more bug-free and maintainable software built in fewer lines of code.
-Haskell also provides a more abstracted, portable platform which can make deployment and installation easier in some cases.

 ## UI surprises

-### Why does it complain about missing amounts ?
-I put one there
+### Why does it complain about missing amounts even though I wrote one ?

 This is an easy mistake at first.
 This journal entry:
 ```journal